EarthEdSTEM/earthed-iot-programs-tutorials/T_Radio_Chat.md

 --------------------------
 **On computer 2**<br>
 1. Check that the radio group is the same as your partner's.
-2. Check which Pin the fan is connected to on the IoTBit board.
+2. Check which Pin the fan is connected to on the GPIO shield.
 3. Place an  ``||Logic: If||`` block into the ``||Basic: Forever||`` block.

 ## Step 14 - Create the code for Computer One